Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   #   preventing silent snapshot bloat.
   # FILTERS: per-config assignment; also auto-loaded globally from the directory.
   #   Kept for self-documentation and deterministic behavior with multiple files.
+  # EXCEPTION FOR HOME: Disable timeline creation for /home to prevent Btrfs
+  # metadata locking caused by constant browser cache and config churn.
+  sudo snapper -c home set-config TIMELINE_CREATE="no"

 - Secure Config Files
   sudo chmod 640 /etc/snapper/configs/*